 To be clear, Mr. HODGKINS did not think his conduct through to its logical conclusion.
 Put more simply, who takes a selfie of themselves if they believe they are actually committing a crime.
 Mr. HODGKINS clearly displayed bad judgment, and began to realize early on after he left the Capitol the seriousness of his display of poor judgement.
 But Mr. HODGKINS has paid a very very heavy price for having poor judgment.
 He is now a convicted felon for what was a 15-minute sojourn in the wrong location.
 How much punishment becomes too much?
-The Defense would assert that the Mr. HODGKINS has paid his debt to society already, and that further punishment serve no further purpose.
+One hopes that justice is not defined by incarcerating a man with no prior record, with no allegation of property damage or violence, for a 15-minute trespass committed by 800 other people at the same moment in time, simply because of his location in the building.
+The Defense would assert that Mr. HODGKINS has paid his debt to society already by his plea to a felony charge and his previous five months of supervised release, and that further severe punishments, such as incarceration, serve no further purpose.